Director Election Information & Qualifications

 The Director fixed fee is $200.00 per meeting plus a travel adder and mileage.
 Travel, lodging and meal expenses for out of town meetings are reimbursed at actual expenditures.

-Directors are then elected at the annual meeting.
+Directors are elected at the annual meeting.
 All members present can vote in each district that is having an election.
 There is one vote for each membership.